krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 *
 1. * Unordered due to line wrapping into ordered with unordered     And an    indent that got stripped off

 Remember that tabs in kramdown are multiples of four spaces.
-The tab character is automatically converted to corresponing space characters for computing indentation depth.
+The tab character is automatically converted to corresponding space characters for computing indentation depth.

 ```kramdown
 *   Tab indented three spaces, including the `*` character,